YaboGV/YaboGV/README.md

 - 👋 Hi, I’m @YaboGV
 - 👀 I’m interested in data driven policies
-- 🌱 I’m a student in economics
+- 🌱 I’m a Ph.D. candidate in economics on the job market 2024-2025
-- 📫 How to reach me: yvidogbena@gmail.com
+- 📫 How to reach me: yvidogbena@uh.edu

 <!---
 YaboGV/YaboGV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.